Amenability of linear-activity automaton groups: Introduction

 where the $g_i$, called {\bf first-level sections}, now act on the subtrees rooted at the children of the root of $\tree _m$, and $\sigma$ permutes these subtrees.
 An {\bf automaton} $A$ is a finite subset of $\Aut(\tree _m)$ so that first level sections of elements of $A$ are also in $A$.
 An {\bf automaton group} is a group generated by an automaton.
 See, e.g., \citet{SG07} and references there for a general survey on automaton groups.

-A systematic study of automaton groups was initiated by \citet{Sidki00}, who introduced the concept of {\bf activity growth} (or more briefly, activity), a measure of size for automaton groups.
-We defer the precise definition for later, but note that the activity can be polynomial of any degree or exponential.
+A systematic study of automaton groups was initiated by \citet{Sidki00}, who introduced the concept of {\bf activity growth} (or more briefly, activity), a measure of complexity for automaton groups.
+We defer the precise definition for later, but note that the activity can be either polynomial (of any degree) or exponential.
 There are exponential activity growth automaton groups that are isomorphic to the free group \citep[see][]{GlasnerMozes05, Vorobets07}.
-However, one expects polynomial automaton groups to be smaller.
-In particular, in contrast with all known finitely generated non-amenable groups, \citet{Sidki00} showed that polynomial automaton groups have no free subgroups.
-In light of this dichotomy, Sidki asked the following natural question.
+However, one expects polynomial activity automaton groups to be smaller.
+In particular, in contrast with most examples of finitely generated non-amenable groups, \citet{Sidki00} showed that polynomial activity automaton groups have no free subgroups (the works of \cite{O80}, \cite{Ad82}, and \cite{OS02}, showed such groups exist (finitely generated, non-abelian with no free subgroup), but the examples were quite hard to come by).
+This prompted \citet{Sidki04} to ask the following natural question.

 \begin{question*} Are all polynomial activity automaton groups amenable? \end{question*}